-I have pleasure in presenting to our shareholders the annual report of Kader Holdings Company Limited (the "Company") and its subsidiaries (collectively the "Group") for the year ended 31 December 2009.
+I have pleasure in presenting to our shareholders the annual report of Kader Holdings Company Limited (the "Company") and its subsidiaries (collectively the "Group") for the year ended 31 December 2010.

-On behalf of the Board of Directors of the Company, I am pleased to report that the Group's turnover for the financial year ended 31 December 2009 amounted to approximately HK\$1,537.68 million, representing an increase of 68.75% over that reported last year and that profit from operations for 2009 amounted to HK\$89.91 million as compared to last year's figure of HK\$93.80 million.
-The Group's profit attributable to shareholders for the financial year ended 31 December 2009 was approximately HK\$175.39 million, which included valuation gains on investment properties amounting to HK\$93.51 million, as compared to last year's loss attributable to shareholders of HK\$27.65 million which included valuation losses on investment properties of HK\$47.43 million.
+On behalf of the Board of Directors of the Company, I am pleased to report that the Group's turnover for the financial year ended 31 December 2010 amounted to approximately HK\$1,600.25 million, representing an increase of 4.06% over that reported last year and that profit from operations for 2010 amounted to HK\$76.32 million as compared to last year's figure of HK\$89.55 million.
+The Group's profit attributable to shareholders for the financial year ended 31 December 2010 was approximately HK\$164.53 million, which included valuation gains on investment properties amounting to HK\$103.21 million, as compared to last year's profit attributable to shareholders of HK\$175.39 million which included valuation gains on investment properties of HK\$93.51 million.

-The Directors recommend the payment of a final dividend of HK1.5 cents per ordinary share (2008: HK Nil cents per ordinary share) for the year ended 31 December 2009 payable on 11 June 2010 to those shareholders whose names appear on the Register of Members of the Company as at the close of business on 3 June 2010 subject to the approval of the Company's shareholders at the forthcoming annual general meeting.
+The Directors recommend the payment of a final dividend of HK1.5 cents per ordinary share (2009: HK1.5 cents per ordinary share) for the year ended 31 December 2010 payable on 14 June 2011 to those shareholders whose names appear on the Register of Members of the Company as at the close of business on 2 June 2011 subject to the approval of the Company's shareholders at the forthcoming annual general meeting.

-In the second half of 2009, there are signs of stabilisation throughout the world.
-However, toy manufacturers were confronted with the continuing escalation of raw material costs, the appreciation of the Renminbi Yuan ("RMB") and stringent product safety requirements.
-In addition to the above, the New Labour Contract Law, the increase in statutory minimum wages and labour shortages, have further impacted all labour intensive industries and the wages index in the Pearl River Delta Region.
-Despite these challenges, our business has made a gradual recovery due to invaluable contributions from our management team and dedicated staff.
-The Group continued to experience sales growth in the OEM toys business through its dedication to producing trustworthy products.
-To broaden our revenue streams, the Group has increased efforts to attract new customers and expand the market share in the toys and model train business through acquisitions.
+The global economy is slowly recovering and has returned to a steady growth track in 2010.
+However, toy manufacturers still have to confront continued escalation of raw material costs, the appreciation of the Renminbi Yuan and stringent product safety requirements.
+In addition to the above, the increase in statutory minimum wages, labour shortages and high inflation in the People's Republic of China, have further impacted all labour intensive industries in the Pearl River Delta Region.
+2011 will be a difficult year for the Group as the Group's profit may be adversely affected by these factors.

-In 2010, the global economy is expected to remain stable with positive growth prospects in emerging markets especially Mainland China.
-Widespread rebound in global manufacturing activities as well as the improving trend for exports to the United States and Europe are a clear sign of continued economic recovery.
-However, the business environment will remain difficult for the foreseeable future while pressures associated with rising labour costs resulting from the New Labour Contract Law, increasing statutory minimum wages and labour shortages, and RMB currency appreciation persist.
-The Group looks forward to capturing the opportunities surrounding the World Expo in Shanghai that will be beneficial to our long-term business success.
-With our experienced and dedicated management team, solid business model with robust financial position, the Group is in an advantageous position to seize business opportunities and deliver attractive returns to our shareholders in the future.
+Despite the above challenges, our business has made a gradual growth due to dedicated contribution from our management team and staff.
+The Group continued to experience sales growth in the OEM toys business through its dedication to producing quality products.
+To broaden our revenue streams, the Group will take heed of market changes so as to capture opportunities to promote the steady development of its core businesses.
+In terms of market development, the Group put constant efforts to build relationships with new customers so as to enlarge customer base in the toys and model train business.
+The Group continued to improve its production efficiency so as to maintain its gross profit margins.
+With regard to cost control, the Group will continue to reduce unnecessary operational costs and implement various measures to minimise expenses.
+With our experienced and dedicated management team, solid business model with robust financial position, the Group is in an advantageous position to seize business opportunities and provide reasonable returns to our shareholders in the future.